Current Season Stats

-England international Danny Welbeck signed for the Albion on a one-year contract in October 2020.
+England international Danny Welbeck signed for the Albion on an initial one-year contract in October 2020.

-The Manchester United academy graduate joined after a season with Watford.
+The Manchester United academy graduate joined us after a season with Watford.

 Having made his debut in 2008 under Sir Alex Ferguson, Welbeck went onto win the Premier League, League Cup and Club Word Cup, as well as being named United’s Young Player of the Year in his breakthrough season.

 He joined Arsenal in 2014 from United in a £16 million move, after making nearly 150 senior appearances for the Red Devils.
 With the Gunners he added an FA Cup to his trophy haul, netting 32 times in 126 outings before departing in 2019 at the completion of his contract.